Try to settle any dispute amicablly

-During a property dispute, the courts will focus on four areas in order to come to a fair and equitable decision:
+During a property dispute, the courts will focus on four areas to come to a fair and equitable decision:

 - Your solicitor will also want to see the list of assets that each spouse brought into the marriage.

-- The future needs of each spouse has also got to be taken into account by the solicitor.
+- The future needs of each spouse have also got to be taken into account by the solicitor.
 He will have to assess:

 - How long the relationship lasted